brunojhovany/Telegram-bot-torrent/README.md

-# TransmissionTelegramBot fork from another repo only add more features
+# TransmissionTelegramBot.
+Fork from [rishis07 pelade_transmission_bot](https://github.com/codin-eric/pelade_transmission_bot) only add more features
-Quick implementation of the Python Transmission lib
+### Quick implementation of the Python Transmission lib

 ## Tests:
 You can tests the Transmission broker by doing `python broker.py` and It should queue ubuntu-8.10-desktop-i386.iso torrent.
 Legal use only right? right :P<br>